CyberCosmos24/SpaceBot/README.md

 # Space
-Space was designed has a muti feature bot made for small guilds.
+Space is a muti feature bot made for small guilds.

 # Features